wangziqi2013/wangziqi2013.github.io/_posts/2021-05-09-clobber-nvm.markdown

    such that the transaction can always be re-executed without affecting the argument value, as these values will be restored by replaying the undo log first.

+4. Use compiler's data flow and aliasing analysis to statically identify persistent object fields that are to be modified during the transaction, and insert undo instrumentations accordingly.
+   This avoids maintaining a dynamic hash table at run time for the write set.
+   But, if compiler analysis is not available,  using a run time hash table is still an option.

 **Questions:**

 1. Does register-passed arguments count as volatile inputs?
 How do programmers issue commands to persist these